-SUPERBOY #146 is yet another comic I had as a boy which I never
+SUPERBOY #146 is another comic I had as a boy which I never

 got to read the conclusion of in the next-but-one issue.
 (Again, just like

-Page Giant which featured reprints of earlier tales.)
-The wrap-up of the
+80 Page Giant which featured reprints of earlier tales.)
+The wrap-up of

 forty-odd years since I first obtained the original comic featuring the first

-If my flashback faculty is faithfully fulfilling its function, I obtained this comic
+If my flashback faculty is faithfully fulfilling its function, I got this ish

 at the same time as X-MEN #45, both bought for me by my brother on or

 around the time of his birthday in December 1968.
-I remember comparing the
+I recall comparing the

-full-colour X-Men story with its black and white reprinting in the pages of bombastic
+full-colour X-Men story with its b&w reprinting in the pages of bombastic

-British publication, FANTASTIC, not long before it finished its 89 issue
+British publication, FANTASTIC, shortly before it finished its 89 issue

 run.
-I believe I also flicked through FANTASTIC FOUR ANNUAL
+I think I also flicked through FANTASTIC FOUR ANNUAL #6

 over the years - and it's been decades since it sold any U.S. comicbooks.

-used to be in 1968, when I was a mere ten year old boy.
-Many years later,
+was in 1968, when I was a mere ten year old boy.
+Many years later, as an

-I don't remember any more.
-Not that it matters much, I suppose, because
+longer remember.
+Not that it matters much, I suppose, because it's

 And perhaps that's how it should be.